donkirkby/chess-kit/raw_rules/rules.md

 When you capture a piece, your piece keeps any checker that the captured piece was stacked on.
 Capturing a carrying piece leaves you tarred, and capturing a tarred piece leaves you carrying.

+#### Drawing Cards
+After moving a piece and possibly playing a card, draw cards until you have the same number of cards as checkers in front of you.
+In practice, this means that you only draw after checkers combine and get returned or after playing a checkers card.

 Here's an example that shows all four parts of a turn: